 Spring Summer Fall Winter

-ATTENTION: The Radio Road ponds have been drained due to an avian disease that killed substantial numbers of birds here.
-The ponds will be drained through at least late spring/early summer of 2014.
-Stay tuned for more information.
+ATTENTION: CLOSED, NO LONGER A BIRDING SPOT The Radio Road ponds have been drained due to an avian disease that killed substantial numbers of birds here.

 Radio Road is a perpetual favorite among local birders, for its fabulous numbers of waterfowl and shorebirds, and the constant hope, often fulfilled, of rarities.
 While the best time to come here is in fall, it is rewarding at any season.
 It is not uncommon to see over 10,000 birds from the security of your car, all close enough to be identified with binoculars (although a scope is a spectacular asset at this location).